Estimate your EPF growth, employer/employee contributions, and pension projection with Fundulator’s smart EPF calculator.

 The Employees’ Provident Fund is a government-backed retirement savings scheme for salaried employees, with contributions from both employer and employee.

-The Employees’ Pension Scheme (EPS) provides a monthly pension post-retirement, funded by part of the employer’s EPF contribution.
+The Employees’ Pension Scheme (EPS) provides a monthly pension post-retirement, EPS is funded by 8.33% of the employer’s contribution, subject to a salary cap of ₹15,000 per month.

 Yes, partial withdrawals are allowed under certain conditions such as home purchase, education, or medical emergencies.